 Mix the concrete by following the instructions on the package.
 Scoop concrete into a large mold and set a second, smaller mold into the first one.
 Make sure that you grease both the outside and the inside of the smaller mold.
 You can fill the smaller one with more concrete and insert an even smaller mold in that one.
 Keep going until the planters get too small and fill the final one with some pebbles to weigh it down.

 Top up all of the planters with more concrete and tap them to remove bubbles.
-Smooth the surface so they even.
+Smooth the surface so they even out.

-Now let the containers cure for another week or so to ensure they are fully ready for drilling.
+Now, let the containers cure for another week or so to ensure that they are fully ready for drilling.
 Use a concrete drill bit to drill a hole into the bottom of the planter for drainage.

 I like to use concrete for building outdoor projects and I have used it quite a lot.
 To me, it is like making garden sculptures!

 I made a version of these planters with concrete dye layers for my book, Garden Made.
 I added PVC pipe for drainage in that project.